BioJulia/PopGen.jl/docs/popdata_basics/adding_information.md

 But, sometimes you might want to add more information to the data structure.
 That's where the convenience function `add_meta!` comes in.

 ## `add_meta!`
-This function has two methods, one for when the additional information you're adding is in the order with which your samples appear in `PopData.meta`, and another for when they don't.
+This function has two methods, one for when the additional information you're adding is in the order with which your samples appear in `PopData.sampleinfo`, and another for when they don't.

 <Tabs
   block={true}